 Looking for ways to make a difference?
 We can help you identify your skills and find a cause that lights you up.
 Many opportunities exist, including the ones below.
 The following programs rely upon adult volunteers (without regard to age):

 Make independence a reality for homebound older adults!
-As a Senior Companion, you can provide socialization by sharing an activity, escorting someone to a medical appointment, shopping together, writing letters, filling out forms, sharing a meal, or allowing family caregivers to have some respite.
-Volunteers serve a minimum of 15 hours a week, must income qualify and pass a background check and health screening.
-An hourly stipend and expense reimbursement are available.
-For more details, please contact 520-305-3453.
+As a Senior Companion, you can provide socialization by sharing an activity, escorting someone to a medical appointment, shopping together, writing letters, sharing a meal, or allowing family caregivers to have some respite.
+Volunteers serve a minimum of 15 hours a week, must income qualify and pass a background check.
+An hourly stipend and expense reimbursement are available, in addition to the use of a computer tablet with LTE service and tablet training while in service.
+For more details, click here or call 520-305-3453.

 Personal Budgeting Assistance (PBA)

 PBA volunteers help prolong independent living in the community for older adults who have difficulty managing their financial affairs.
 They may for the first time suddenly be faced with handling the household finances, or now have a health condition that impedes their ability to read statements or write checks.
 Trained volunteers help older adults with their personal budget, writing checks, and organizing bills.
 Those who have been helped report improved peace of mind, stabilized finances, and being assisted with solving financial problems.
 For more details, please call 520-258-5062.

 Do you want to provide an essential voice and advocate for residents of long-term care and assisted living facilities?
 Become a Long-Term Care Ombudsman volunteer.
 Volunteers are state certified, trained and assigned their own facilities to visit and meet with residents.
 For more details, please call 520-258-5062.